antFrancon/mpg-poc/README.md

 # mpg-poc
-React-native trivial application that re-implement some features from [MPG](https://mpg.football/)
+React-native trivial application that re-implements some features from [MPG](https://mpg.football/)